National Graduates Survey (NGS)

 5012

-The National Graduates Survey (NGS) focuses on the education and labour market experiences of people who graduated from a Canadian public postsecondary educational institution in 2020.
-The questions focus on academic path; funding for postsecondary education, including government-sponsored student loans; and the transition into the labour market.
-The survey will also explore the impact of the COVID-19 pandemic on the education and employment of graduates.
+The National Graduates Survey (NGS), Class of 2020 focused on the education and labour market experiences of people who graduated from a Canadian public postsecondary educational institution in 2020.
+The questions focused on academic path; funding for postsecondary education, including government-sponsored student loans; and the transition into the labour market.
+The survey also explored the impact of the COVID-19 pandemic on the education and employment of graduates.

 Description